yunjinli/SADG/README.md

-# SADG
-SADG: Segment Any Dynamic Gaussians
+# SADG: Segment Any Dynamic Gaussians